Sonic-Y3k/pacoloco/README.md

 port: 9129
 cache_dir: /var/cache/pacoloco
 purge_files_after: 360000 # 360000 seconds or 100 hours, 0 to disable
+keep_files: 0 # keep at least one version of a package, 0 to disable
 download_timeout: 3600 # download will timeout after 3600 seconds
 repos:
   archlinux: